nf-core/nft-tiff/docs/index.md

-# nft-geotiff
+# nft-tiff

-An nf-test plugin to test nft-geotiff files
+An nf-test plugin to test nft-tiff files

 ## Start using the plugin